Ariana Grande’s One Love Manchester Concert Highlights — See Best Moments

 We are in awe.
 Tears were shed and hugs were given at Ariana Grande’s star-studded One Love Manchester benefit concert on June 4.
-From Miley Cyrus’ emotional speech to Niall Horan’s inspiring and heartfelt performance, every moment was special.
+From Miley Cyrus’ emotional speech to Justin Bieber’s powerful performance, each and every moment was special.

 Love and hope can conquer hate.
 Ariana Grande, 23, gathered up every bit of strength to sing her heart and soul out to her fans in Manchester, England on June 4.
 In the wake of the tragic terrorist attack which claimed 22 innocent lives and injured dozens more, the singer took the stage for her powerful One Love Manchester benefit concert.
 Several A-list stars joined together to put on an incredible show at the Emirates Old Trafford Cricket Ground and fans from all over the world tuned in!
 The proceeds will be dedicated to raising money for victims of the attack.